1993–94 United States Senate hearings on video games: Second hearing

 Heistand presented himself as part of the newly formed Interactive Entertainment Industry Rating Commission, the industry group working to establish the desired ratings systems.
 He reported to the joint committee that seven companies, including Electronic Arts, Sega, Nintendo, Atari, Acclaim, Philips and 3DO, representing about 60% of video game software in the United States, had committed to developing an industry software ratings board.
 Heistand said they anticipated to have come to agreements on the ratings standards by June 1994, such that by November of that year (in time for the holiday shopping season), they will be able to rate all new games coming to the market going forward, an estimated 2,500 games per year.
 However, Heistand also reported that the industry said there would too much effort to review all previously released games.
 Heistand also cautioned that the system may not take off if they could not get other software developers outside the group to also sign on to support the ratings system.

 Lieberman acknowledged the proposed system as a critical step towards helping parents make informed decisions, but cautioned that until the rating system was in place, they would not be removing the proposed bill from their agenda.
 Retailers such as Wal-Mart, Toys "R" Us, and Babbages agreed that they would only stock games that have received these ratings, though had not yet decided on how to handle selling games rating for adults to children.
 The Senators still expressed concern at the type of content the industry was willing to produce.
 Kohl stated "Let me give you my honest perspective on this issue: Violent video games that degrade women are harmful to our children and are garbage...But we live by and cherish a Constitution that prevents government from censoring material.
 So we will try to live with a rating system".
-Lieberman stated "'the video game industry had practiced self-restraint before now, we wouldn't be here today".
+Lieberman stated that if "'the video game industry had practiced self-restraint before now, we wouldn't be here today".